abpframework/abp/docs/en/Startup-Templates/Application.md

 ## How to Start With?

 You can use the [ABP CLI](../CLI.md) to create a new project using this startup template.
-Alternatively, you can directly create & download from the [Get Started](https://abp.io/get-started) page.
+Alternatively, you can generate a CLI command from the [Get Started](https://abp.io/get-started) page.
 CLI approach is used here.

 First, install the ABP CLI if you haven't installed it before: